Romcegsr/Webdriver_IO/README.md

 Step 2 : Once you have the code/repo, go to folder with package.json(eg:/Users/AB/MyProjects/TestPackage/package) and execute `npm install`

 Step 3 : Please ignore the npm deprecation message for now.
-But install chai using `npm install chai`
+But please install chai using `npm install chai`

 Step 4 : To run the test use `npm test -- --spec ../test/E2E.js`